suyash/bots/README.md

 - [ ] ffjson not generating fflib import for interactions

+- [ ] does not work on appengine, [because of using http.DefaultClient](https://github.com/suyash/bots/blob/master/slack/api/request.go#L63).
+Figure out a way to switch out the client.

 ## build

 The project uses [ffjson](https://github.com/pquerna/ffjson) to optimize JSON encoding/decoding.